 A) Phonograph B) Light Bulb C) Electric Pen D) Vote Recorder

-14) Find the “Into the Wild” exhibit in the Estates Museum.
+14) Find the “Into the Wild” exhibit in the museum.
 The “Four Vagabonds” started their camping trips in 1914.
 Who were the Four Vagabonds?

 A) Harvey Firestone, Thomas Edison, John Burroughs, Henry Ford B) Harvey Firestone, Thomas Edison, Henry Ford, Warren Harding C) Harvey Firestone, Thomas Edison, Henry Ford, Calvin Coolidge D) Harvey Firestone, Thomas Edison, Mina Miller Edison, Henry Ford

-15) In the orientation gallery in the Estates Museum, find the phonograph with the wooden frame built around it.
+15) In the orientation gallery in the museum, find the phonograph with the wooden frame built around it.
 Why is the frame around this phonograph?